Paul-scpark/Moral-Emotion/README.md

 # How Do Moral Emotions Shape Political Participation?
 A Cross-Cultural Analysis of Online Petitions Using Language Models

-This repository contains data for the ACL 2024 paper, [How Do Moral Emotions Shape Political Participation?
+This repository contains data and model for the ACL 2024 paper, [How Do Moral Emotions Shape Political Participation?
 A Cross-Cultural Analysis of Online Petitions Using Language Models](https://openreview.net/pdf?id=b3AoAk60mL).

 ## Abstract
 Understanding the interplay between emotions in language and user behaviors is critical.
 We study how moral emotions shape political participation of users based on cross-cultural online petition data.
 To quantify moral emotions, we employ a context-aware NLP model that is designed to capture the subtle nuances of emotions across cultures.
 For model training, we construct and share a moral emotion dataset comprising 50,000 petition sentences in Korean and English along with emotion labels annotated by a fine-tuned LLM.
 We examine two distinct types of user participation: general support (i.e., registered signatures of petitions) and active support (i.e., sharing petitions on social media).
 We discover that moral emotions like other-suffering increase both forms of participation and help petitions go viral, while self-conscious have the opposite effect.
 The most prominent moral emotion, other-condemning, led to polarizing responses among the audience.
 In contrast, other-praising was perceived differently by culture; it led to a rise in active support in Korea but a decline in the UK.
 Our findings suggest that both moral emotions embedded in language and cultural perceptions are critical in engaging the public in political discourse.